How to format tables and figures in APA Style

 Keep the design of figures as simple as possible.
 Use colors only where necessary, not just to make the image look more appealing.
-For labels and legends, use the same font and font size as in your main text.

 For other figures, such as photographs, you won’t need a legend; the figure consists simply of the image itself, reproduced at an appropriate size and resolution.